emannavarro/CS_149_OS_Project/README.md

 3. P: Print the current state of the system.
 4. T: Print the average turnaround time and terminate the system.
 Command T appears exactly once, being the last command.
 Simulated Process
 Process management simulation manages the execution of simulated processes.
-Each simulated process is comprised of a program that manipulates (sets/updates) the value of a single integer variable.
-Thus the state of a simulated process at any instant is comprised of the value of its integer variable and the value of its program counter.
+Each simulated process is comprised of a program that manipulates (sets/updates) the userInteger of a single integer variable.
+Thus the state of a simulated process at any instant is comprised of the userInteger of its integer variable and the userInteger of its program counter.
 A simulated process’ program consists of a sequence of instructions.
 There are seven types of instructions as follows:

-1. S n: Set the value of the integer variable to n, where n is an integer.
+1. S n: Set the userInteger of the integer variable to n, where n is an integer.
-2. A n: Add n to the value of the integer variable, where n is an integer.
+2. A n: Add n to the userInteger of the integer variable, where n is an integer.
-3. D n: Subtract n from the value of the integer variable, where n is an integer.
+3. D n: Subtract n from the userInteger of the integer variable, where n is an integer.
 4. B: Block this simulated process.
 5. E: Terminate this simulated process.
 6. F n: Create a new simulated process.
 The new (simulated) process is an exact copy of the parent (simulated) process.
 The new (simulated) process executes from the instruction immediately after this (F) instruction, while the parent (simulated) process continues its execution n instructions after the next instruction.